-The Lifting Body RC Rocket glider kit is a profile model which can be ordered in one of three styles, all based on actual small wing/lifting body designs.
-The HL-10, X-24 or Dyna-Soar style.
+The X-20 RC Rocket glider kit is based on the proposed Air Force single man Shuttle concept.
 Construction is very simple and takes about an hour and a half.
 The kit includes pre-hinged control surfaces, pre-grooved spar slots and pre-cut 9mm depron parts.
 Kit includes rail buttons.
-Length 31″, wingspan 21″, weight 13.5-14.5 oz rtf.
-Construction is very simple and takes about an hour and a half.
+Length 31″, wingspan 21″, weight 14.5 oz rtf.
 It uses a profile construction to maximize wing area to give the best possible glide.
 Please refer to the General information for all kits tab above, then read these instructions completely before starting assembly.
-Wingspan 21″, Length 31″, Weight 13.5-14.5 oz rtf.
+Wingspan 21″, Length 31″, Weight 14-14.5 oz rtf.

 CG location for rocket flight: 10 1/4” forward of the rear end of the motor tube with battery and motor installed ready to fly.